-We have conducted and may in the future conduct clinical trials in the European Union, or E.U., subjecting us to additional privacy restrictions.
-The collection and use of personal health data in the E.U. are governed by the provisions of the General Data Protection Regulation, or GDPR.
+We have conducted and may in the future conduct clinical trials in the European Union ("EU") subjecting us to additional privacy restrictions.
+The collection and use of personal health data in the EU are governed by the provisions of the General Data Protection Regulation ("GDPR"), as well as other national data protection legislation in force in relevant member states (including the Data Protection Act 2018 in the UK).
 This regulation imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, notification of data processing obligations to the competent national data protection authorities and the security and confidentiality of the personal data.

-The GDPR also regulates the transfers of E.U. and European Economic Area, or EEA, individuals' personal data to other countries that have been deemed by the European Commission not to provide adequate protection to personal data.
+The GDPR also regulates the transfers of EU and European Economic Area ("EEA") individuals' personal data to other countries that have been deemed by the European Commission not to provide adequate protection to personal data.
 The U.S. is not deemed to have adequate laws to protect personal data.
-We had relied upon the E.U.-U.S. Privacy Shield program to legitimize certain transfers of personal data from the E.U. and EEA to the U.S. However, on July 16, 2020, the European Court of Justice, or ECJ, invalidated the E.U.-U.S. Privacy Shield program that we (along with thousands of other companies) have utilized to transfer data from the EU and EEA to the U.S. in compliance with GDPR.
+We had relied upon the EU-U.S. Privacy Shield program to legitimize certain transfers of personal data from the EU and EEA to the U.S. However, on July 16, 2020, the European Court of Justice ("ECJ") invalidated the EU-U.S. Privacy Shield program that we (along with thousands of other companies) have utilized to transfer data from the EU and EEA to the U.S. in compliance with GDPR.
 As a result of this decision, companies like us that previously relied upon Privacy Shield will be required to use another GDPR-approved method to legitimize transfers of personal data to the U.S. and other third countries in compliance with the GDPR.
-Although in its ruling about the Privacy Shield, the ECJ deemed that the Standard Contractual Clauses, or SCCs, approved by the European Commission for transfers of personal data between E.U. controllers and non-E.U. processors are valid, the Court also noted that transfers made pursuant to the SCCs need to be analyzed on a case-by-case basis to ensure E.U. standards of data protection are met in the jurisdiction where the data importer is based, and there continue to be concerns about whether the SCCs (including SCCs for controller-to-controller transfers) will face additional challenges.
-Further, E.U. member state data protection authorities are empowered to evaluate the adequacy of the SCCs adopted by businesses in any specific case and they are required to suspend or ban data transfers to a third country if, in the light of all the circumstances of that transfer, the SCCs are not or cannot be complied with in that country.
-Until the remaining legal uncertainties regarding how to legally continue these transfers are settled, we will continue to face uncertainty as to whether our efforts to comply with our obligations under European privacy laws will be sufficient.
-If we are investigated by a European data protection authority, we may face fines and other penalties, including bans on processing and transferring personal data.
-This and other future developments regarding the flow of data across borders could increase the cost and complexity of delivering our products and services in some markets and may lead to governmental enforcement actions, litigation, fines and penalties or adverse publicity, which could have an adverse effect on our reputation and business.
+Although in its ruling about the Privacy Shield, the ECJ deemed that the Standard Contractual Clauses ("SCCs") approved by the European Commission for transfers of personal data between EU controllers and non-EU processors are valid, the Court also noted that transfers made pursuant to the SCCs need to be analyzed on a case-by-case basis to ensure EU standards of data protection are met in the jurisdiction where the data importer is based, and there continue to be concerns about whether the SCCs (including SCCs for controller-to-controller transfers) will face additional challenges.
+Further, EU member state data protection authorities are empowered to evaluate the adequacy of the SCCs adopted by businesses in any specific case and they are required to suspend or ban data transfers to a third country if, in the light of all the circumstances of that transfer, the SCCs are not or cannot be complied with in that country.
+Subsequent guidance published by the European Data Protection Board or EDPB on June 18, 2021 described what such supplementary measures must be, and stated that businesses should